Field of Study

 Professional Program Selective Admission

 All students wishing to continue on in the professional program must submit supplemental application materials.
 Transfer students are encouraged to contact the department early for information if they intend to transfer to NDSU and pursue veterinary technology.
-In addition to the application form, students must submit official transcripts, an essay regarding the profession, have completed VETS 115, and have taken a scholastic exam.
+In addition to the application form, students must complete the WONDERLIC Scholastic Entrance Exam, a personal interview with selection team members, and have completed VETS 115 - Medical Terminology.
 During the early summer, applications are evaluated and students are notified regarding program acceptance.

 Professional Program